Manwel Dimech: Posthumous recognition

-Dimech was re-introduced to the public by Gerald Azzopardi (1910–1993) in the 1960s, and later, in the 1970s, he was given more academic validity by Henry Frendo.
-This led to a renewed interest in Dimech's life.
-Also in the 1970s, the socialist Prime Minister, Dom Mintoff, transformed Dimech into a sort of socialist icon, even though Dimech himself would have been ill at ease with such a recognition.
-However, Dimech's fame was finally set.
+Dimech was re-introduced to the public by Gerald Azzopardi (1910–1993) in the 1960s, and later, in the 1970s, he was given more academic validity by Henry Frendo, leading to an overall renewed interest in Dimech's life.

+Following the coming to power of the Malta Labour Party in 1971, the socialist Prime Minister Dom Mintoff, reframed discourse surrounding Dimech, aiming to present him as the philosophical father of Maltese socialism, verging on the creation of a cult of personality.
+This framing built upon existing discourse ongoing within the Communist Party of Malta, which had adopted Dimech as their equivalent of Lenin.

 A small run of one Maltese pound coins were produced engraved with his name and likeness in 1972.
 A monument to him was erected in 1976 in front of the Prime Minister's office in Valletta, at one of Malta's main squares.
+A plaque was installed on the facade of the Labour Party club in the town of Żabbar depicting the four heads of Maltese socialism: Vassalli, Dimech, Mintoff and Mifsud Bonnici in a similar style to the five heads of Marxism commonly portrayed in China.

 In 2004 Dr Mark Montebello placed the study and appreciation of Dimech on a new and unprecedented standing with a master biographical work called simply Dimech (PEG, Malta), which started to behold Dimech's personality in a more balanced and objective way.

 On October 14, 2012, the discovery of new Dimech manuscripts was announced dating from the last three years of his exile.
 The manuscripts contain an extensive work in English made up of thousands of aphorisms, and some fables, epitaphs and poems.
 The discovery was made in two phases, in 2002 and 2009.
 Dimech's work was published in 2012 by Sensiela Kotba Socjalisti, SKS, as Aphorisms: Wisdom of a philosopher in exile.

 In April 2013, Karl Fiorini composed a work called 'Sinfonietta Pro Populo' based on the 'Innu Malti' (the Maltese Hymn) written by Dimech.
 He created a refined symphony which placed revolutionary aspirations within the modern parameters of music.
 The Malta Philharmonic Orchestra, notwithstanding all the problems with which it was faced, emerged triumphant under the musical directorship of Brian Schembri.

 A year later, in June 2014, Henry Frendo published yet other hitherto unknown manuscripts belonging to Dimech dating from the early 1880s (when Dimech was still in prison).
 The publication, Dimech's Lost Prison Poems (Midsea Books), contains poems by Dimech (some of which signed and dated in his own hand), and letters received by Dimech while in prison.